The best resume fonts for conveying credibility and professionalism

 What emotions do the logos below evoke for you?

-While you can use a sans serif font on your resume, we always recommend erring on the conservative side.
+While using a sans serif font on your resume isn't wrong by any means, we always recommend erring on the conservative side as a job seeker.

 Sans-serif fonts for your resume

-If you choose to use a sans-serif font, we recommend:
+If you choose to use a resume template with a sans-serif font, we recommend:

 - Trebuchet MS